Gijom/TEAP/src/signals/README.md

 #The toolbox structure

-physioSignal/                The signal (GSR, ECG, …)
+physioSignalXXX/                The signal (GSR, ECG, …)
 	acquisiton/             From device, from file, etc.
-	view/                Simple viewing of the signal
+	features/               Getting some features from the signal view/                   Simple viewing of the signal
 	tests/                  Tests about the code